| TERMIO(7I) | Ioctl Requests | TERMIO(7I) |

 registered gets a serial value of

-1. The TIOCGPPSEV
+1. The TIOCGPPSEV returns the

 last event registered; multiple calls will persistently return the same